cytoscape/cytoscape-manual/docs/Annotations.md

 ![](_static/images/Annotations/add_menu.png)

 ### Shape, Bounded Text, Image, Text
 1. Click the button for shape, bounded text or image annotation.
+For image annotations, a file chooser will appear where you can select an image file.
 2. Click the general location on the network canvas where the annotation should be placed.
 The annotation will appear on the canvas.
 3. The annotation properties can be edited in the **Appearance** tab in the **Annotations** panel.
 The properties can be edited again after the annotation is created by selecting the annotation.